-Apply this question to all aspects of your coaching philosophy as it affects the offense, defence, motivation, etc. Keep an open mind.
-Learning should be a life-long pursuit, and this should definitely apply to your coaching philosophy.
+Apply this question to all aspects of your coaching philosophy as it affects the offence, defence, motivation, etc. Keep an open mind.
+Learning should be a life-long pursuit, and this should apply to your coaching philosophy.

 Explain why you do the things you do

-To instruct and to motivate your athletes, you have to justify what you do.
+To instruct and motivate your athletes, you have to justify what you do.
 Can you?
 You need to be able to do so.
-The days of just simply saying, "Well, this is the way we are going to do it," are long gone.
-There is no way that you can justify anything associated with your program or team to athletes and parents without an explanation
+The days of just saying, "Well, this is the way we are going to do it," are long gone.
+There is no way that you can justify anything associated with your program or team to athletes and parents without an explanation.